MF-Ahmed/mfa/_pages/cv.md

 ======
 * **Principal Engineer (Plant automation group)**: December 2019 -- July 2021, Islamabad, Pakistan
   * Public Sector Employee
   * **Team leader**.
 Supervised and guided a team of 2 automation engineers and 4 technicians.
-Mentored team members, providing training and support to enhance their technical and professional skills.
+Mentored team members, providing training and support to enhance their technical and professional skills

   * **Implementation** of QMS and 5S (ISO-9001) to improve workplace organization, efficiency, and safety.
-Conducted regular 5S audits and training sessions to ensure adherence to standards.
+Conducted regular 5S audits and training sessions to ensure adherence to standards

   * **Development** of project plans, timelines, and efficient resource allocation.
-Monitoring of project progress, ensuring milestones, and adjusting plans as necessary.
+Monitoring of project progress, ensuring milestones, and adjusting plans as necessary
 * **Senior Engineer (Embedded Control System Design)**: December 2012 -- November 2019, Islamabad, Pakistan
   * Public Sector Employee
   * **Designed and developed**.
-Microchip PIC32 series microcontroller based embedded systems for industrial process control and monitoring of pneumatic valves, temperature  and pressure sensors.
+Microchip PIC32 series microcontroller based embedded systems for industrial process control and monitoring of pneumatic valves, temperature  and pressure sensors

   * **Developed** control system testing strategies for value interlock testing and verification aligned with control philosophy.
-  * **Supervision and training** of control systems operator personnel.
+  * **Supervision and training** of control systems operator personnel
-  * **Monitored and diagnosed** control system issues, implemented solutions to minimize downtime, and conducted rigorous testing and validation to ensure compliance with industry standards.
+  * **Monitored and diagnosed** control system issues, implemented solutions to minimize downtime, and conducted rigorous testing and validation to ensure compliance with industry standards
-  * **Designed and developed** an inverter power distribution system to ensure efficient load switching for HVAC, CNC, and welding machines.
+  * **Designed and developed** an inverter power distribution system to ensure efficient load switching for HVAC, CNC, and welding machines
-  * **Designed** a 30-channel HVAC chiller and pump remote status monitoring and logging system for efficient plant operation.
+  * **Designed** a 30-channel HVAC chiller and pump remote status monitoring and logging system for efficient plant operation
-  * **Designed and implemented** a remote diesel-level monitoring and logging system for four 1000$L$ fuel storage tanks used for backup generators.
+  * **Designed and implemented** a remote diesel-level monitoring and logging system for four 1000$L$ fuel storage tanks used for backup generators
 * **Assistant Engineer (Maintenance)**: July 2007 -- November 2012, Islamabad, Pakistan
   * Public Sector Employee
-  * **Develop and implement** preventive maintenance schedules of plant process control systems and conduct regular inspections.
+  * **Develop and implement** preventive maintenance schedules of plant process control systems and conduct regular inspections
   * **Ensure** all maintenance activities comply with safety standards and regulations.
-Conduct safety inspections and risk assessments.
+Conduct safety inspections and risk assessments
   * **Maintain** detailed records of all maintenance activities, including inspections, repairs, and replacements.
-Keep technical documentation, such as equipment manuals and maintenance procedures, up to date.
+Keep technical documentation, such as equipment manuals and maintenance procedures, up to date
-  * **Identify** opportunities for improving maintenance processes and implement best practices to enhance efficiency.
+  * **Identify** opportunities for improving maintenance processes and implement best practices to enhance efficiency

 Skills
 ======